KevinDurand974/formation-tips/README.md

 ## Formation Tips

-A simple repos that give you few tips for Visual Studio Code and the Console (Terminal)
+A simple repos that give you few tips who can help you.

 - All tips are in `Tips` folder !